wkumari/draft-wkumari-dnsop-extended-error/README.md

    o  INFO-CODE, 16-bits, which is the principal contribution of this
       document.
-This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
-The INFO-CODE serves as an index into the "Extended DNS Errors" registry Section 5.1.
+This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS